david-mears/algorithms/README.md

-Following Makers' workshop on Algorithmic Complexity https://github.com/makersacademy/course/blob/master/algorithmic_complexity/README.md
+For Makers' workshop on Algorithmic Complexity https://github.com/makersacademy/course/blob/master/algorithmic_complexity/README.md

-Using matplotlib python library to display data.
+Using matplotlib python library to display how algorithms perform with different N (so that you can see what kind of Big-O notation might be at play).

 ## Before running